Our Theory of Change: Stronger communities – an evidence-based approach

 On a practical and face to face approach

-Trust for London, 2007: Building Blocks – developing second tier support for frontline groups, p28
+Building Blocks – developing second tier support for frontline groups

 What is the evidence that our work is effective?

-This is underlined by user feedback: in our most recent survey (July 2018) 82% of users said we were the only place they could get the equipment they need and two thirds (68%) reported we were the only support organisation they used.
+This is underlined by user feedback: in our most recent survey (July 2024) over 70% of users said we were the only place they could get the equipment they need and 100% said the Resource Centre makes life easier for their group.
 Almost all groups rated our services as excellent.

 What are the factors that make us effective?